ManishKalaPHD/ClassImbalance/README.md

 ## Usage

 ### Pseudo-code
-The **`Pseudocode/`** folder contains the algorithmic steps for SMOTE and kMeans-SMOTE.
+The **`Pseudocode/`** folder contains the algorithmic steps for SMOTE and KMeansSMOTE.
 You can refer to these files for a high-level understanding of the techniques:
-- `SMOTE_pseudocode.txt`
+- `SMOTE.txt`
-- `kMeans_SMOTE_pseudocode.txt`
+- `KMeansSMOTE.txt`

 ### Python Code
 The **`PythonCode/`** folder contains Python scripts: